-Appendix D NORTHWEST LOCAL SCHOOL DISTRICT REQUEST FOR ACCULUMATION OF UNUSED PERSONAL LEAVE
+Appendix D NORTHWEST LOCAL SCHOOL DISTRICT REQUEST FOR ACCUMULATION OF UNUSED PERSONAL LEAVE

-Staff M [ember's N ame: Date:
+Staff Men mber's Name: Date:

-Buildin g Assignm ent:
+Building A Assignment:

-1. a.
-AIA FOR APPLYING Staff member must have at least one unuse Staff member must have missed no more the d personal day to apply nan five (5) days in the ending school year.
+1. (CRITERIA FOR APPLYING a.
+Staff member must have at least one b.
+Staff member must have missed no e unused personal day to apply more than five (5) days in the ending school year.

-attendance certified a leave/abstaccordance emergence of the Per leave day At the enaccumula maximum leave may be denied in the event that more e as a result of a scheduled leave/absence staff members, the 10% limitation shall be ence.
-In the event that an employee has an ewith accepted procedures, the 10% limitation special leave shall be required to provisionnel Administrator or his/her designee, it (s), it shall be granted.
-Indicate the designee of the design than 10% of a building's licensed teaching staff will not be in for that date.
-In the event a building has less than 30 assigned modified to 3 certified staff members on a scheduled emergency, and requests emergency personal leave in ation will not apply to that request.
-An employee requesting de the Personnel Administrator a reason for the requested leave in his/her sole discretion, approves the request for emergency dispersonal leave will be rolled into his/her sick leave ed by the contract.
-If a member has reached his or her ll be paid \$84.00 for each personal leave day that could
+8.0702 H a c l a e I 8.0705 A a r attendance as a result of a scheduled leave/ab certified staff members, the 10% limitation sl leave/absence.
+In the event that an employee accordance with accepted procedures, the 10% emergency personal leave shall be required to If the Personnel Administrator or his/her desi leave day(s), it shall be granted.
+At the end of a work year, an employee's accumulation to the maximum accumulation at more than 10% of a building's licensed teaching staff will not be in sence for that date.
+In the event a building has less than 30 assigned hall be modified to 3 certified staff members on a scheduled has an emergency, and requests emergency personal leave in limitation will not apply to that request.
+An employee requesting to provide the Personnel Administrator a reason for the requested leave gnee, in his/her sole discretion, approves the request for emergency unused personal leave will be rolled into his/her sick leave allowed by the contract.
+If a member has reached his or her ber shall be paid \$84.00 for each personal leave day that could in.

-For Office U se Only

-Number of at osences in he ending school year:
+Office Use •

-Number of Po ersonal Da ys as of June 1:
+sonal Days as of June 1:

-Human Resources Signature
+e Human Resources Signature